AndrewProwse/solCodeScan/README.md

 # Features/Bugs:

-Currently ccat does not distinguish comment lines from code.
+Currently scs does not distinguish comment lines from code.